chtz/cursordemo_dynamicform/README.md

 npm run dev
 ```

+## Design Decisions and Architecture

+The application follows a component-based architecture with clear separation of concerns, designed with the following principles in mind:

+### Component Structure

+- **Modular Components**: Each UI component is isolated in its own file for better maintainability and reusability
+- **Presentational vs. Container Components**: UI components (like FormItem, MarkdownText) are separated from stateful logic (in hooks)
+- **Single Responsibility**: Components handle one concern, improving testability and reducing complexity

+### State Management

+- **Custom Hooks**: Form state and related behaviors are encapsulated in custom hooks (`useFormState`)
+- **Controlled Components**: All form inputs are React controlled components for predictable behavior
+- **Optimistic Updates**: UI feedback is provided immediately, with async operations handled in the background

+### UX/UI Considerations

+- **Progressive Enhancement**: Core functionality works without JavaScript, enhanced with React
+- **Accessible Design**: ARIA attributes, semantic HTML, and keyboard navigation support
+- **Responsive Approach**: Mobile-first design with flexbox layout and appropriate touch targets
+- **Error Handling**: Clear validation feedback with visual indicators and focus management

+### Localization/Internationalization

+- **Text Content Separation**: All UI text is extracted into translation objects
+- **Language Switching**: Real-time language switching without page reload
+- **Content Structure**: Translation keys maintain consistent structure across languages

+### Data Flow

+- **Unidirectional Data Flow**: Changes propagate from parent components to children
+- **Props for Configuration**: Components receive their configuration through props
+- **Events for Communication**: Child components emit events rather than modifying parent state directly

+### Storage Strategy

+- **Local Storage**: For offline capability with structured data format
+- **Serialization**: Consistent serialization/deserialization of form data
+- **Version Handling**: Support for legacy data formats for backward compatibility

+These decisions prioritize maintainability, extensibility, and user experience.
+Future development should respect these patterns for consistency.

 ## AI Development Process

 This project demonstrates how AI can create a full-featured web application with: